Phantom Item

 Usage

-On adding a Material Phantom Item to a Manufacturing Order, you can 'explode' it by using the context menu on the Item:
+When adding a Material Phantom Item to a Manufacturing Order, users can explode it via the context menu, breaking it down into its components.

 Click here to see related videos.